MabbottLab/MEGneto/ConfigParams.md

         <details>
           <summary>checkMRIvolumes</summary>
           Where: Fcp_4_beamforming for visualization of participant’s segmented head model (to check for alignment)
+          Meaning: Not assigned a specific value, rather it is the umbrella for the fields within it.
           <ul>
           <!--BEAMFORMING.CHECKMRIVOLUMES.METHOD-->
           <li>
             <details>
               <summary>Method</summary>
-              Where: Fcp_4_beamforming for visualization of participant’s segmented head model (to check for alignment)
+              Where: Fcp_4_beamforming for visualization of participant’s segmented head model (to check for alignment).
+Only used if code for the visualization of segmented head model is uncommented.
+              Meaning: Specifies plotting method.
+Options are presented below though we tend to use “slice”:
+- “slice” (plots the data on a number of slices in the same plane)
+- “ortho” (plots the data on three orthogonal slices)
+- “surface” (plots the data on a 3D brain surface)
+- “glassbrain” (plots a max-projection through the brain)
+- “vertex” (plots the grid points or vertices scaled according to the functional value)
+- “cloud” (plot the data as clouds, spheres, or points scaled according to the functional value).
             </details>
           </li>
           <!--BEAMFORMING.CHECKMRIVOLUMES.SLIDESDIM-->
           <li>
             <details>
               <summary>Slidesdim</summary>
-              Where: Fcp_4_beamforming for visualization of participant’s segmented head model (to check for alignment)
+              Where: Fcp_4_beamforming for visualization of participant’s segmented head model (to check for alignment).
+Only used if code for the visualization of segmented head model is uncommented.
+              Meaning: Only used when “method” is set to “slice”.
+This specifies the dimension to slice on.
+Options are:
+1 (x-axis)
+2 (y-axis)
+3 (z-axis)
+(default = 3)
             </details>
           </li>
           <!--BEAMFORMING.CHECKMRIVOLUMES.NSLICES-->
           <li>
             <details>
               <summary>Nslices</summary>
-              Where: Fcp_4_beamforming for visualization of participant’s segmented head model (to check for alignment)
+              Where: Fcp_4_beamforming for visualization of participant’s segmented head model (to check for alignment).
+Only used if code for the visualization of segmented head model is uncommented.
+              Meaning: Only used when “method” is set to “slice”.
+This will specify the number of slices (default = 20).
             </details>
           </li>
           <!--BEAMFORMING.CHECKMRIVOLUMES.FUNPARAMETER-->